 Research perspectives

 PPIs after EVT should not be routinely used during hospitalization, and their indications should be carefully evaluated.
-Prospective studies can be conducted to further validate the conclusions of this study.
+Prospective studies are required to further validate the conclusions of this study.

 ACKNOWLEDGEMENTS

-We are indebted to our study team, including Wen-Chun Bao, Fei-Fei Hou, Ze-Qi Guo, Jing-Qiao Zhang, Xin-Miao Zhou, Miao-Miao Li, Yang An, Rui-Rui Feng, Cen Hong, Yang-Lan He, Hai-Juan Yao, and Le Wang, of whom all had worked for our study group for establishing and updating the database which prospectively recorded the patients treated by Dr. Xing-Shun Qi.
+We are indebted to our study team, including Wen-Chun Bao, Fei-Fei Hou, Ze-Qi Guo, Jing-Qiao Zhang, Xin-Miao Zhou, Miao-Miao Li, Yang An, Rui-Rui Feng, Cen Hong, Yang-Lan He, Hai-Juan Yao, and Le Wang, for establishing and updating the database which prospectively recorded the patients treated by Dr. Xing-Shun Qi.

 REFERENCES